 This is made up of two things: alignment and posture, both of which must be mastered.

 Posture – If posture is good, you’ll be able to swing consistently and with a decent coil.
 You must always feel as if you’re in a sporting situation.
 Lean above the ball with knees bent slightly and a bend in your hips.

 A rounded back is a sign of poor posture; maintain your upright posture but not arched, with slightly bent knees.
-Making a few practise backswings at address may assist you in determining the best stance for maximising your swing mobility.
+Making a few practice backswings at address may assist you in determining the best stance for maximizing your swing mobility.

 Alignment – If you aren’t correctly aligned, you will never achieve your goals.
 Golfers frequently mistakenly feel they are properly aligned when they are not.
 The desired target line ought to be parallel to your shoulder and foot lines.

 Pick a location a few yards in front of you which is on the target line and find the appropriate position; it’s simpler to judge whether you’re square when you reference a point closer to you.
 A small modification to your alignment can make a big difference in your golf game.

 It’s time to begin the backswing once you’ve sorted out grip and address.
 Making a decent backswing isn’t nearly as difficult as many believe; the key is keeping the club on a smooth even plane during the entire motion.
 All you have to do is find what works and practice it on a regular basis.

 The goal is a clean hit that sends the ball down the target line toward the target, and you can choose whichever backswing allows you to achieve it consistently (while not putting undue strain on the body).